zoolanders/documentation/src/pages/essentials-for-yoothemepro/settings.md

 **Essentials Settings** is in a sense the Essentials Dashboard where most configuration is held. {% .lead %}

-**Essentials Settings**, accessible under `Customizer -> Essentials` panel, holds Essentials configuration independently from the Theme settings.
+**Essentials Settings** is accessed at `Customizer -> Essentials` panel and holds Essentials configuration independently from the Theme settings.

 ---